junhe/wiscsee/TUTORIAL.md

 1. Create the Preparation Workload

-We have done this in the beginning of this tutorial.
+We have done this at the beginning of this tutorial.
 Class `LinuxDdWrite` in `workload.py` will be our preparation workload.

 2. Create the Final Workload